 EN ISO 11611:2015 specifies minimum basic safety requirements and test methods for protective clothing including hoods, aprons, sleeves, and gaiters that are designed to protect the wearer’s body including head (hoods) and feet (gaiters) and that are to be worn during welding and allied processes with comparable risks.
 For the protection of the wearer’s head and feet, this International Standard is only applicable to hoods and gaiters.

 This International Standard does not cover requirements for feet, hand, face, and/or eye protectors.

 This type of protective clothing is intended to protect the wearer against spatter (small splashes of molten metal), short contact time with flame, radiant heat from an electric arc used for welding and allied processes, and minimizes the possibility of electrical shock by short-term, accidental contact with live electrical conductors at voltages up to approximately 100 V d. c. in normal conditions of welding.
 Sweat, soiling, or other contaminants can affect the level of protection provided against short-term accidental contact with live electric conductors at these voltages.

 This standard is determined by two classes detailed below:

 Class 1 – Protects against less hazardous welding techniques and situations, causing lower spatter and radiant heat.

 Class 2 – Protects against riskier welding techniques and situations, which causes higher levels of spatter and radiant heat.

-For more information on ISO 11611 please visit the International Organization for Standardization.
+For more information on EN ISO 11611 please visit the International Organization for Standardization.

-Protective clothing according to ISO 16112 may consist of several separate garments, or a single garment with one or more layers.
+Protective clothing according to EN ISO 11612 may consist of several separate garments, or a single garment with one or more layers.
 All assemblies claiming compliance with this standard shall achieve a limited flame spread index of 1, 2 or 3 when tested in accordance with ISO 15025.